 I don’t usually sound like a marketing machine so indulge me this time and I promise I won’t be waiting in the backseat of your car.

-Keep reading, keep writing, keep it real, and get me the fuck out of Disney World, (mom and dad if you’re reading this that’s a joke, I’ve had a blast, can’t thank you enough and love you with all my heart)
+Keep reading, keep writing, keep it real, and get me out of Disney World, (mom and dad if you’re reading this that’s a joke, I’ve had a blast, can’t thank you enough and love you with all my heart)

 - About the Author